jesse0099/EC2_INSTANCE_DESCRIPTOR/README.rst

 **Project Public Repository :**  `GitHub Repository`_.

+EC2 instances descriptor is a script that wraps boto (Amazon Official SDK for python) to make it easier to use on traceability processes as well as to enforce “resources state changed” policies (creations, terminations, modifications).
+Also, a set of classes and methods is provided to interact with Airtable API (REST) without using an SDK.

+It’s written and has been tested on Python 3.9.13.
+To avoid environment incompatibilities a venv is provided using Poetry.

 The Script is being developed assuming an AWS lambda function execution environment, according to the specification of SAM \(Serverless Application Model\).